 The Green River Ferry serves as a river crossing location, river access for canoes and kayaks, boat ramp for fishing boats, and parking area for trail and river users.
 During periods of low and high water, extended closures of the Green River Ferry create negative impacts which affect local citizens and park staff by presenting safety problems, limiting access to recreational resources, and disrupting frequently used travel routes.
-In order to alleviate vehicle and congestion, keep the ferry open for longer periods of time during low water, and maintain the safety of visitors and staff, a number of large scale projects will force the closure of the ferry from June 17 - November 15, 2019.
+In order to alleviate vehicle and congestion, keep the ferry open for longer periods of time during low water, and maintain the safety of visitors and staff, a number of large scale projects will force the closure of the ferry.
 Details of the projects are detailed below:

 Vehicle Ramp Extension